gajus/slonik/README.md

 <a name="slonik-query-methods-insert"></a>
 ### <code>insert</code>

-Designed to use when inserting 1 row.
+Used when inserting 1 row.

-> The reason for using this method over `#query` is to leverage the strict types.
-> `#insert` method result type is `InsertResultType`.

 Example: